Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Liquidity management Measures to manage and optimize liquidity, including the use of credit lines and management of receivables and payables.

-Market liquidity The ease with which assets can be bought or sold on the market without causing significant price changes.
+Market liquidity Ease with which assets can be bought or sold in the market without causing significant price changes.

-Corporate liquidity The ability of a company to meet its short-term financial obligations.
+Corporate liquidity Ability of a company to meet its short-term financial obligations.

 Bank liquidity Availability of liquid funds at banks to meet their daily financial requirements.